sjaakbanaan/untappd-data-visualised/README.md

 - 12-05-2024: And we're live! https:///tappd.online
 - 04-05-2024: Added sorting filters to the beer overview
 - 04-05-2024: Added a basic statistics block as first tile on the dashboard
+- 15-06-2024: Added the 'tagged_friends' filter to the overview + bug fixes

 ## Future wishes